CSA-OCP-GER/azure-developer-college/day1/challenges/Challenge 2/challenge-2.md

 ## Deploy an ARM template using the portal

-0. _optional_ **Cleanup** all resources that have been created in this workshop e.g. by deleting the resource groups.
+0. _optional_ **Cleanup** all resources that have been created in this workshop until now e.g. by deleting the resource groups.

 1. Login to your azure subscription **and search the marketplace for 'Template Deployment'**
 ![Azure Template Deployment](TemplateDeployment.PNG)